 It's a simple fact of living: Once you're past the age of 20 or so, the love of your life is likely to have an ex-love and an ex-relationship.
 That means that a lot of your beloved's "firsts" happened with someone else.
 First kiss, first weekend trip, and yes, first time having sex.

 It can begin innocently.
 You're human and therefore curious about your partner's ex.
 We learn from the stories and anecdotes of others, so you want to figure out what attracted them to each other.
-And, naturally, why they broke up.
+And, naturally, you want to know why they broke up.

-Though a lot of our coaching that day was around the lack of boundaries Tracy showed, when we began to unravel the whys behind the behavior, it came down to vulnerability and fear.
+Though a lot of our coaching that day was about the lack of boundaries Tracy showed, when we began to unravel the whys behind the behavior, it came down to vulnerability and fear.
 She was afraid that she'd lose Will and he'd get back with his ex-wife.

-When someone is feeling vulnerable and fearful that their partner will go back to their ex, it's easier to focus that insecurity, jealousy or even angry obsession toward the "other woman" — even if she's not a threat.
+When someone is feeling vulnerable and fearful that their partner will go back to their ex, it's easier to focus that insecurity, jealousy, or even angry obsession toward the "other woman" — even if she's not a threat.

 Here's the deal: Crossing boundaries (like looking at your partner's phone history) or bringing up drama around a past relationship (like demanding an ex be deleted or never contacted) will make your love push you away.